joongyang/Measurement-of-Income-Inequality/Dispersion.md

 3. Loosely speaking, income inequality represents interpersonal income differences within a given population.
 [Chakravarty, S. R. (2009).
 The Measurement of Income Inequality.
 In: Inequality, Polarization and Poverty.
 Economic Studies in Inequality, Social Exclusion and Well-Being, vol 6.
 Springer, New York, NY.]( https://doi.org/10.1007/978-0-387-79253-8_1).

+4. There are measures that try to catch the extent of inequality in some objective sense, usually employing some measures of relative variation of income.
+[Foster, J. and Sen, A. (1997, p.
+2) On Economic Inequality.
+The expanded edition.
+Oxford University Press Inc., New York.]()

 According to the above definitions, the degree of income inequality has been measured by the dispersion of $\mathbf{y}$.